-TThe Reynolds Homestead was built in 1843 as the Rock Spring Plantation, in Critz, Virginia, by Hardin Reynolds, a successful farmer and tobacco manufacturer.
+The Reynolds Homestead was built in 1843 as the Rock Spring Plantation, in Critz, Virginia, by Hardin Reynolds, a successful farmer and tobacco manufacturer.
 In 1810, Abram Reynolds and Polly Harbour Reynolds, Hardin's father and mother, made their way west, starting a small homestead and gradually increasing their land hold.
 By 1825, Abram purchased 598 acres of land at the base of No Business Mountain and it was on this property the Reynolds Homestead was built.

 Hardin and his wife, Nancy Jane Cox Reynolds, had 16 children, 8 of whom lived to be adults.
-Their oldest son, Major Abram David (A.D.) led a Civil War regiment at the age of severnteen and was father to Richard S. Reynolds, who transformed the metals industry with his founding of Reynolds Metals.
+Their oldest son, Major Abram David "A.D."
+Reynolds led a Civil War regiment at the age of 17.
+His son Richard S. Reynolds transformed the metals industry with his founding of Reynolds Metals.

 Research continues on the lives of the African Americans at Rock Spring.
 The life of one member of the enslaved community, Kitty Reynolds, is an important story in the history of Rock Spring Plantation.
 After emancipation, she maintained ties with the family.
-In 1878 when two of her son were charged with the murder of a white man, they were defended by Andrew Lybrook, son-in-law to Hardin and Nancy.
+In 1878 when two of her sons were charged with the murder of a white man, they were defended by Andrew Lybrook, son-in-law to Hardin and Nancy.
 This case led to one of Virginia's U.S. Supreme Court civil rights cases - all persons charged with a crime had the right to be judged by a jury selected without discrimination.

-In 1970, Nancy Susan Reynolds, daughter of R.J., deeded the home and 717 acres to Virginia Tech.
-A Community Enrichment Center and Forestry Research Center were established and continue to serve the region.
+In 1970, Nancy Susan Reynolds, daughter of R.J.
+Reynolds, deeded the home and 717 acres to Virginia Tech.
+A Community Engagement Center and Forestry Research Center were established and continue to serve the region.